-The "\rightarrow" and "\rightarrow" buttons are used to shift to a higher or lower range selected.
+← Press respectively the ← (Upshift) or (Downshift) arrow button when in DRIVE to request the next higher or lower range.
 One press changes gears by one range.
-If the button is held down, the selection will scroll up or down until the button is released or until the highest or lowest possible gear is selected.
-Protection mechanisms will inhibit selecting ranges that are not appropriate or that may damage driveline components.
+If the button is held down, the selection will scroll up or down until the button is released or until the highest or lowest possible range is selected.
+Protection mechanisms inhibit selecting ranges that are not appropriate for the current speed or which may damage driveline components.